 To abandon a ride or race.

-Example usage: I had to bail on the race due to a flat tire.
+Example usage: I was feeling tired so I had to bail on the ride.

 Comedy Value: 5/10